SkillLaSkill/SYSC3110-Project/misc/Readme.txt

 <<<Usage>>>
 Running the JAR will launch our Network Simulator window.
 In the menubar - under File, there are three options:
-Display Nodes and Connections - Provides a list of all created nodes and their connections in the console.
+Display Nodes and Connections - Provides a list of all created nodes and their connections in the display area.
 Setup Test Nodes - Creates the nodes and connections based on the image in the project.pdf file.
-Reset - Clears all nodes, does not stop an ongoing simulation.
+Reset - Clears all nodes, simulation must be stopped before this can be done.

 To create a new node, enter the node's name in the textfield next to "New node name:", then press the Create Node button.
 It will not allow you to create duplicate nodes (nodes with the exact same name).